lstrzebinczyk/Zemanta/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Changelog

+0.0.2 - Got rid of autoloads.
+0.0.1 - Initial release.
+Support for suggest_markup method and caching.